Utthita marjaryasana (oo-TEE-tah mahr-jahr-YAH-suh-nuh) is great core strengthening pose in preparation for balancing postures.

 - Asana = pose

-The “seed sound,”or bija mantra, for the heart chakra is YAM.
+The bija mantra (seed sound) of the heart chakra is YAM.
 Recite mentally or aloud as many times as you need until you feel your heart beginning to open to more love and the possibility to forgive.

-Designed to bring two halves together as one, Anjali mudra is a powerful way to promote balance in the body and mind while also calming nerves and connecting to the heart center.
-To practice, bring the palms of your hands together, ensuring that the fingers line up perfectly.
-Press gently through the palms and fingers of the hands with the hands at heart center.
-You can also bring the thumbs to touch your sternum.
+Designed to bring two halves together as one, anjali mudra is a powerful way to promote balance in the body and mind while also calming nerves and connecting to the heart center.
+Bring the palms of your hands together in front of your chest.
+Press gently through the palms and fingers of the hands.